The Global HIV/AIDS Epidemic

 U.S. Congress.
 P.L.
 108-25; May 27, 2003.

 KFF/UNAIDS.
-Financing the Response to AIDS in Low- and Middle-Income Countries: International Assistance from Donor Governments in 2012; September 2013.
+Financing the Response to HIV in Low- and Middle-Income Countries: International Assistance from Donor Governments in 2013; July 2014.

 UNAIDS.
 2011 Political Declaration on HIV/AIDS; 2011, available at: http://www.unaids.org/en/aboutunaids/unitednationsdeclarationsandgoals/2011highlevelmeetingonaids/.

-Bill & Melinda Gates Foundation, HIV Strategy Overview; July 2012.
+Bill & Melinda Gates Foundation, HIV Strategy Overview; accessed July 2014, available at: http://www.gatesfoundation.org/What-We-Do/Global-Health/HIV#OurStrategy.